-The Bellmont Hillsboro neighborhood in Nashville is said to be haunted by the friendly spirit of a boxer named Preston.
+The Bellmont Hillsboro neighborhood in Nashville, Tennessee, is said to be haunted by the friendly spirit of a boxer named Preston.
 According to local stories, the dog was accompanying a group of trick-or-treaters on Halloween more than 50 years ago when a 13-year-old girl spotted her 7-year-old brother picking up candy he’d dropped in the road.
 A car was speeding down the street toward him, so the girl darted into the road to save him — but Preston got there first.

 The boxer knocked the boy from the car’s path and took the brunt of the hit, which threw the dog into a nearby yard.
 The girl’s brother was unharmed, so she went to look for Preston, but his body was never found.

 Since then, each Halloween local children have reported being gently bumped onto the sidewalk when they step into the road.
 Today, that teenage girl is all grown up and still lives in the Bellmont Hillsboro neighborhood.
 It’s said that she places a dog biscuit on her front porch every Halloween as a gift to the dog who died to save her brother.